 The only parties that will actively try and sell you an NBN service are Retail Service Providers (RSPs), such as Telstra and Optus.
 That doesn't mean scammers aren't posing as the latter either, however; TechRadar's Australian office has itself received at least half a dozen scam calls over the last few months, with many claiming to represent Telstra.
-As such, if you receive a call claiming to be from any one of these businesses, exercise a large degree of caution when handing over personal details and, if in doubt, just hang up.
+As such, if you receive a call claiming to be from any one of these businesses, exercise a large degree of caution – especially when handing over personal details – and if in doubt, just hang up.

 NBN Co has a dedicated page on protecting yourself from scams (opens in new tab) for anyone seeking further details.